shafmalik/shaf.malik.github.io/_pages/about.md

 <img align="right" width="190" height="150" src="https://github.com/user-attachments/assets/56f2f035-c173-4f2f-9ad1-4e64aca7e791"> **[Customer Survival Analysis and Churn Prediction](https://github.com/archd3sai/Customer-Survival-Analysis-and-Churn-Prediction)**

 In this project I have used survival analysis to study how the likelihood of the customer churn changes over time.
 I have also implementd a Random Forest model to predict the customer churn and deployed a model using flask webapp on Heroku.
+                                                                                           **SKILLS USED**: